astralord/astralord.github.io/_posts/2024-04-30-transformer-inference-toolset.md

 We've noticed before that bandwidth cost (moving data from one place in memory to another) is usually the most substantial factor when we talk about performance.
 Let's step back a bit and take another detailed look at the GPU hardware to understand why this is the case.

 GPU is designed to perform thousands of simple operations in parallel, called **threads**.
+Each thread has its own (the fastest on GPU) memory, called **register**.
 Threads which run on the same SM can be grouped into **thread blocks** to be executed at the same time (the number of maximum threads in a block is limited by the architecture, usually it's 1024).
-Streaming multiprocessor can handle multiple (up to 32 in A100) thread blocks.
-Each thread has its own (the fastest on GPU) memory, called **register**, and threads in the same block can communicate with each other via shared memory (SRAM).
+Threads within a thread block can load data from global memory (HBM) into shared memory (SRAM), which is used for communication between threads, perform computations, and write results back to global memory.

 When SM is given one or more thread blocks to execute, it partitions them into **warps**.
 A warp is a set of 32 threads each, such that all the threads in a warp execute the same instruction.
 Finally, multiple thread blocks are combined to form a **grid**.
 All the blocks in the same grid contain the same number of threads.
 Since the number of threads in a block is limited, grids can be used for computations that require a large number of thread blocks to operate in parallel.